This page contains information on policies and procedures for Edale UK Management Limited.

 Who has access to your data?

 To minimise the risk of unauthorised access to your Data, we use some of your Data to authenticate you when using the Site.
 For our daily operations, we use the services of third parties to provide some of our business and operational functions.
-Some of these services are provided by our affliaties or partners.
+Some of these services are provided by our affiliates or partners.
 For the avoidance of doubt, your Data is used solely by Edale (and its group companies and the partners) for the sole purpose and to the extent necessary to enable Edale to effectively provide you with all the functionality required by the Edale Platform throughout the life of the investment process) and is not shared with any person or company without your express consent.
-Any Data that is held with Edale shall be retained in accordance with the Data Protection Act 1998, General Data Protection Regulation (GDPR) and related legislation and/ or our retention and destruction policy culminating in its permanent deletion.
+Any Data that is held with Edale shall be retained in accordance with the General Data Protection Regulation that replaces the Data Protection Act 1998 in the UK and related legislation and/ or our retention and destruction policy culminating in its permanent deletion.